 This workshop is open to part-time and non-tenure-track faculty, as well as GTA Academy participants!

 The Sustainability Council invites full- & part-time faculty as well as GTA Academy participants from all disciplines to participate in the Green Threads workshop.
 The process of bringing faculty together to discuss sustainability across the curriculum was pioneered at Northern Arizona University (Ponderosa Project) and Emory University (), and their approach has garnered national attention for engaging faculty in collegial experiences leading to curricular change.
 In this workshop, we will explore a variety of ways to embed issues of sustainability into the curriculum and into our classrooms.

-Green Threads is an all-day workshop that is held at the end of each Spring semester.
-Participants receive an honorarium of $500 (for UofL faculty only), information on local and regional sustainability issues, local sustainability tours, and resource materials.
+Green Threads is an all-day workshop that is typically held on the Friday before the start of the Fall semester.
+Participants receive an honorarium of $500 (for UofL professors only), information on local and regional sustainability issues, local sustainability tours, and resource materials.
 Previous participants have evaluated this workshop as intellectually stimulating, exciting, and providing a valuable new network of faculty interested in sustainability from across the disciplines!

 Workshop Applications: Please submit an application () with your department Chair’s approval that includes a description of how you’re considering changing an existing course or the new course you’d like to develop to Angela Storey (502) 852-3012.
 Applications are being accepted through May 6th for the 2022 cohort which will convene prior to the Fall semester during the week of August 15th.

-(3) Submit a syllabus for the revised or new course and a paragraph on the intellectual process involved.
+- Submit a syllabus for the revised/new course and a paragraph describing your proposed course development.

 We look forward to hearing from you!